 As with the real world, it’s easy to put more or less anything you like in as the return address.
 The problem is that unlike a physical letter, email is often rife with links to malicious websites, malware-infected files, and even requests to authorize fraudulent financial transactions and wires.

-Logo of the Internet Society While it’s undergone some revisions since being introduced, the basic idea of SPF is to make this kind of spoofing more difficult by allowing an organization to define a set of IP addresses which are authorized to use its domain in the “From:” header.
+While it’s undergone some revisions since being introduced, the basic idea of SPF is to make this kind of spoofing more difficult by allowing an organization to define a set of IP addresses which are authorized to use its domain in the “From:” header.
 While this has some limitations, which we will cover below, it’s both relatively easy and highly worth setting up.